-Cancer disparities can also be seen when outcomes are improving overall but the improvements are delayed in some groups relative to other groups.
+Cancer disparities can also be seen when outcomes are improving overall but the improvements are not seen in some groups relative to other groups.

-Although disparities are often considered in the context of race/ethnicity, other population groups may experience cancer disparities.
-These include groups defined by disability, gender/sexual identity, geographic location, income, education, and other characteristics.
+Population groups that may experience cancer disparities include groups defined by race/ethnicity, disability, gender identity, geographic location, income, education, age, sexual orientation, national origin, and/or other characteristics.